ShahroodRC/WRO2025-FE-ShahroodRC/README.md

    - Click "Program" → "Blocks" → "Color Connected Components"
    - Select "Signature 1" (Green pillars):
      - Aim the camera at the green pillar from 0.5–1.5 m
-     - Click "Teach signature 1" and select green color
+     - Click "Teach signature 1" and select the green color
      - Repeat 5–10 times from different angles/distances
    - Select "Signature 2" (Red pillars):
      - Repeat the process for the red color